 Saguaros often serve as perches for various birds.
 These pictures show white-winged dove (Zenaida asiatica), black-throated sparrow (Amphispiza bilineata), and red cardinal (Cardinalis cardinalis), all photographed in Arizona.
 (Photos copyright © by Kaj Halberg)

-Stenocereus are 23 species of mostly shrubby or tree-like columnar cacti, found in southern United States, Mexico, Central America, the Caribbean, and northern South America.
+This genus, comprising 23 species of mostly shrubby or tree-like columnar cacti, is found in southern United States, Mexico, Central America, the Caribbean, and northern South America.
 The generic name is from the Greek stenos (‘narrow’), referring to the narrow ribs on most species, and the Latin cereus, which is derived from the Greek keros (‘wax candle’).
 Originally, Cereus was the name of a large number of cacti, referring to the slender and columnar shape of many of these plants.

-The huge organ-pipe cactus (Stenocereus thurberi), growing to a height of 5 m, resembles saguaro, but is branched from ground-level.
+This huge cactus, growing to 5 m tall, resembles saguaro, but is branched from ground-level.
 It is mainly found in northern Mexico, in the Sonora Desert and on Baja California, with a small population in the extreme southern United States, notably in the Organ Pipe Cactus National Monument, Arizona.

 The name organ-pipe cactus refers to the stems, which resemble pipes of a church organ.
 In Spanish, fruits of this species are known as pitaya dulce (‘sweet pitaya’), the word pitaya referring to edible fruits of Mexican cacti in general.